< Back

 The Dead Christ between the Virgin and St John (Pietà).
 Canvas (transferred from panel), 88 x 73.

 The picture might appear to be in good condition, but it is actually half-ruined.
 An old restoration to remove repaint left little of the figure of the dead Christ remaining, and much of the picture was redone in the early twentieth century by the famous Milanese restorer Luigi Cavenaghi.
-First recorded at Macerata (the collection of the Marchese Augusto Caccialupi), and possibly originally part of the same altarpiece as the fragmentary Virgin and Child in the town museum.
+First recorded at Macerata (the collection of the Marchese Augusto Caccialupi).
+(The theory that it was originally part of the same altarpiece as the fragmentary Virgin and Child in the Macerata museum is now discredited.)
 Later in collections at Rome (Reverend Robert Jenkins Nevin), Paris (Ercole Canessa) and New York (Arthur Sachs).
 Given to the Fogg Museum in 1924.

 Saint Peter.
 Paper, 21 x 16.